Plymouth & Cape Cod Tour

 Around the corner is Leyden Street, the oldest continuously occupied street in America.
 Walk in the footsteps of Pilgrims, past old sea captains’ homes, to the Church of the Covenant, whose Separatist roots stretch back to Scrooby, England.

 The final stop on your Plimoth adventure is the nation’s Forefathers Monument site, the largest solid granite monument in North America.
-It’s dedicated to the Pilgrims’ focus on Faith, Morality, Law, Education, and Liberty as the bedrock of our Western Civilization.
+It is dedicated to the Pilgrims’ focus on Faith, Morality, Law, Education, and Liberty as the bedrock of our Western Civilization.

 After a day walking in the footsteps of history, relax and enjoy a comfortable ride back to Boston carrying cherished memories of a lifetime.